Vivid Trace 2021.1 Confluence Integration

 Establishing an Application Link to Jira

 The Trace macro accesses trace information from Vivid Trace for Jira through Application Links.
 If you don't have any application links to Jira configured, the Trace macro will prompt you to begin the configuration process.
-Note that Vivid Trace for Confluence has only been tested in the case where both Confluence and Jira have the same set of users and usernames and the relevent application link is configured as so (referred to as "OAuth Impersonation.")

 Use the following procedure to create an application link between Confluence and Jira.